jean-pierreBoth/gsearch/README.md

 ## Simple case for install

-**Pre-built binaries** will be available on release page [binaries](https://github.com/jean-pierreBoth/gsearch/releases/tag/v0.0.12) for major platforms (no need to install but just download and make it executable).
-We recommend you use the linux one (GSearch_Linux_x86-64_intel-mkl-static.zip
+**Pre-built binaries** will be available on release page [binaries](https://github.com/jean-pierreBoth/gsearch/releases/tag/0.1.1) for major platforms (no need to install but just download and make it executable).
+We recommend you use the linux one (gsearch-linux-x86-64.zip) for linux system in this release page for convenience because the only dependency is GCC (Recent Linux version does not allow static compiling of GCC libraries like libc.so.6).
+For macOS, we recommend the binary [mac-binaries](gsearch-darwin-x86-64.zip
-) for linux system in this release page for convenience because the only dependency is GCC (Recent Linux version does not allow static compiling of GCC libraries like libc.so.6).
-For macOS, we recommend the universal binary [mac-binaries](https://github.com/jean-pierreBoth/gsearch/releases/download/v0.0.12/GSearch_darwin_universal.zip) for any macOS platform (x86-64 or arm64).
+) for corresponding platform (x86-64 or arm64).

 ## Or if you have conda installed